-Despite their diminutive size, sports watches can really pack a punch.
+Despite their diminutive size, fitness watches can really pack a punch.
 These modern timepieces put the power of a GPS device onto your wrist, allowing you to track your movements, follow a preloaded route, or even navigate complex terrain—hands-free.
-Important for many users, they’re also capable of compiling a seemingly endless amount of data, including your distance, elevation, pace, cadence, heart rate, recovery time, and sleep quality (to name a few).
-Below we break down the best sports watches of 2024, including rugged and navigation-rich offerings for backcountry explorers, affordable entry-level models, and sleek options purpose-built for endurance athletes.
+Importantly, they’re also capable of compiling a seemingly endless amount of data, including your distance, elevation, pace, cadence, heart rate, recovery time, and sleep quality (to name a few).
+We've put dozens of sports watches to the test over the years, from a 50-mile backpacking trip in Washington's Pasayten Wilderness to countless trail runs near and far.
+Below we break down our 14 favorites of 2024, including rugged offerings for backcountry explorers, affordable entry-level models, and sleek options purpose-built for endurance athletes.
 For more background information, see our comparison table and buying advice below the picks.
+And if you're looking for something robust to bring into the backcountry, we've also compiled a list of the best GPS watches.

 1. Garmin Forerunner 265 ($450)